 My Herbs Blog

 I was recently introduced to Mugwort.
 Herbalists have a tendency to focus on certain herbs that they like to use best, and this has never been one that I've had personal experience using.
-I saw a post on Facebook about Mugwort, and new I had seen that plant on my travels.
+I saw a post on Facebook about Mugwort, and knew I had seen that plant on my travels.
 Lo and behold the next time I took a walk, I found a patch of it.

 The plant has sort of a musky smell, and a hint of oregano in its odour.
 It is called Artemisia vulgaris (part of the Aster/ Daisy family).
-I took my collection of plants home and looked them up in my herbs books immediately, while the leaves were still full and fresh.
+I took my collection of plants home and looked them up in my herbs books, immediately, while the leaves were still full and fresh.
 I was happy to see that this plant would be a perfect herb in my apothecary, one I truly need.

 I love how I read that mugwort is excellent when burned in a smudge stick.
 I use incense on a daily basis, or essential oils in my diffuser.
 I can't emphasize enough how important it is to one's emotional well-being to breath in the fragrance of plants.
 To do a quick version of a smudge stick, because I really wanted to try it out, I rolled up a small handful of leaves and placed them in an oven safe container and put the herbs in my oven on less than 200 degrees, to slow dry.
-I dried them for about 30 minutes, and took the herbs out and set on my stove in the small dish.
+I dried them for about 30 minutes, and took the herbs out and set them on my stove in the small dish.